apache/druid/docs/content/operations/api-reference.md

 ## Data Server

-This section documents the API endpoints for the processes that reside on data servers (middle managers/peons and historicals).
+This section documents the API endpoints for the processes that reside on Data servers (MiddleManagers/Peons and Historicals) in the suggested [three-server configuration](../design/processes.html#server-types).

 ### MiddleManager